ddnimara/KTH_Projects/Artificial Intelligence/Duck Hunt/MyReadme.md

 # Extra Readme File containing more detailed information about the project

-The other readme file contains more practical inforomation on how to run the code.
-In this assignment, I implemented a Hiddden Markov Model
-([HMM](https://en.wikipedia.org/wiki/Hidden_Markov_model))based AI agent in order to predict the **species** and **movements** of birds.
+The other readme file contains more practical information on how to run the code (as was given in the assignment).
+In this assignment, I implemented a Hiddden Markov Model([HMM](https://en.wikipedia.org/wiki/Hidden_Markov_model)) based AI agent in order to predict the **species** and **movements** of birds.

 To do so, it **observed** their movements, and based on that it had to deduce:
 - The type (specie) of duck.